Gdemaude/Gillespie/README.md

 # Gillespie
 Numba accelerated implementation of Gillespie's algorithm for simulating stochastic processes.
-This implementation is based on the following [project](https://github.com/wefatherley/monte-carlo).
+This implementation was inspired by the following [project](https://github.com/wefatherley/monte-carlo).

 This implementation can be up to 10 times faster but it is less user-friendly.